 Most people book 8 months to as much as 18 months in advance.
 You can always cancel, but of course you have to outlay the money for the deposit.
 Refunds on deposits are slow, however, and may take up to two months.

-Top Producing Cruise Only Travel Agencies have better buying power than over 90% of the travel agencies across the country.
+Since we are a top producing Cruise Only Travel Agency, we have better buying power than over 90% of the travel agencies across the country.
 Our margins are often better because we buy in bulk.
 Often we have group rates that your local agent doesn’t have.
-We are informed immediately of special regional, last minute, and senior promotions.
+We are informed immediately of special offers and sales.
 Our agents are trained to ask for the best deal and most corporate intensive agencies are not.
 By specializing in cruises, we’re also very good at finding them at the best prices, often passing on our margins to you in the form of greater discounts.

 Simply call CruiseAway on 1-800-887-590 or submit an online Booking Enquiry form and one of our enthusiastic, knowledgeable representatives will be glad to help you.
 We will help you pick the cruise that fits your holiday schedule, tastes, and budget; then make all the arrangements to get you from your doorstep to your cabin and back.